Phantom of the Auditorium

 Brooke, Zeke, and Brian were great!
 I even liked some of the minor characters.
 Emile, however, brings this whole category down a notch.
 It might have made more sense if he was a methhead, but that would have been poor taste and inappropriate.

-Being stuck in pitch black under the stage, realizing your friend is actually a ghost, creepy homeless guy living beneath the stage of a middle school auditorium.
+Being stuck in pitch black under the stage, realizing your friend is actually a ghost, a creepy homeless guy living beneath the stage of a middle school auditorium.
 It had scary elements, but it was more mysterious than scary.

 I thought the homages to Phantom of the Opera and Macbeth were well done, and it kept me guessing until the end.
 The story has some real heart, and it stands out from the rest of the series for that reason alone.